natural theology

 For some reason, maybe because I am created in the image of God, I feel confident (deluded?) that I can eventually produce a coherent picture of the physical foundations of the divine universe.
 I am upset by it taking so long, since I more or less thought that I had done the job when I was about 19, but I feel that I must keep trying, rather in the spirit of a soldier who can see an opening to do some good and is prepared to try it even if it leads to an early death.
 I am in no danger from a failure to achieve my goal, but I am very strongly attracted by the benefits of a new theology, particularly in the face of disasters like Mr Putin and the [US] gun lobby based on the old theology.
 Maybe something like falling in love, a premonition of an inevitable excellent conclusion motivated by 14 billion year old tacit dimension.
 Niko Vorobyov: Patriarch Kirill: Putin ally faces backlash after ‘blessing’ war, Michael Polanyi (1966, 2009): The Tacit Dimension

 The vacuum seems absurdly wasteful.
-Two problems: real infinity in Hilbert space; digital measurement by the quantum of action ween as a dynamic source of energy [the real source of energy being the rate of action, not the digital nature of action].
+Two problems: real infinity in Hilbert space; digital measurement by the quantum of action seen as a dynamic source of energy [the real source of energy being the rate of action, not the digital nature of action].
 Vacuum energy - Wikipedia

 Galileo: Colin Ronan Colin A, Ronan (1974): Galileo